-With the sampling model (equation 5), prior distributions, and the σupscale2 parameter described, a joint posterior distribution conditional on the SWOT data is obtained.
-To approximate this distribution, BIKER uses a Markov Chain Monte Carlo (MCMC) algorithm.
-Because it is written in the Stan probabilistic programming language, BIKER’s MCMC of choice is a Hamiltonian Monte Carlo which reduces computation time relative to other sampling algorithms (https://mc-stan.org/docs/2_26/reference-manual/hamiltonian-monte-carlo.html).
+With the sampling model (equation 5), prior distributions, and the σk6002 parameter described, a joint posterior distribution conditional on the SWOT data is obtained.
+To approximate this distribution, we use a Markov Chain Monte Carlo (MCMC) algorithm.
+Because it is written in the Stan probabilistic programming language, we choose a Hamiltonian Monte Carlo which reduces computation time relative to other sampling algorithms, again following Hagemann et al (2017).

 2.3 BIKER validation setup